dapkeprajwal/docker--todolist/README.md

-# Example to-do List Application
+# simple project to-do List Application

-This repository is a simple to-do list manager that runs on Node.js.
+This is a project of a todo list application using docker and docker-comose

 ## Getting started